cjliu01/Faster-RCNN/README.md

 # Faster-RCNN
-Implementation of MSRoIPooling and MSRoIAlign in Faster RCNN
+Implementation of MultiScaleRoIAlign and MultiScaleRoIAlign in Faster RCNN